Dietrich in Rio: Background

 From the early 1950s until the mid-1970s, Marlene Dietrich worked almost exclusively as a cabaret artist, performing live in major theaters in large cities around the world.
 On July 24, 1959, Dietrich disembarked from a Varig flight in Rio de Janeiro for a short season, which would also include shows in São Paulo, accompanied by pianist Burt Bacharach, with whom she performed in highly successful recitals.
 Many artists and renowned figures awaited the artist at Rio de Janeiro/Galeão International Airport, among them Marshal Teixeira Lott, then Minister of War of the Juscelino Kubitschek government.
 After disembarking, the German actress attended a cocktail party and gave an interview.
 She stated that her show was conceived and organized by herself.

-The tour dates included the Copacabana Palace hotel (from July 27 to August 2, 1959 (except on the 1st)) and the Teatro Record (São Paulo) (from August 4 to 9).
+The tour dates included the Copacabana Palace hotel (from July 27 to August 2, 1959) and the Teatro Record (São Paulo) (from August 4 to 9).
 Dietrich not only negotiated a considerable fee but also demanded a share of the ticket sales.
 On her opening night at the Copacabana Palace, 700 tickets were sold, despite the venue's maximum capacity being 400 people.

 The artist hired theater producer Abelardo Figueiredo to provide the show's backing singers and made one demand: no dancer could lift their leg higher than her.
 In the show, Dietrich sang and danced, including a can-can number, and was moved to tears as she drove the audience wild singing the old song "Lili Marlene".
-During the performance, she interpreted some old hits from her career, but for the Brazilian show, she included a song in Portuguese: "Luar do Sertão", a song by Catulo da Paixão Cearense.
+During the tour she interpreted some old hits from her career, but for the Brazilian shows, she included a song in Portuguese: "Luar do Sertão", a song by Catulo da Paixão Cearense.
 She learned the lyrics of the song when she met Brazilian singer Cauby Peixoto in Hollywood, months before the performance.

-This was the only time the singer performed shows in the country; new shows were scheduled in the 1970s but had to be canceled at the artist's request for personal reasons.